 “It’s dangerous in that all your eggs are in one basket,” he said.
 “Not only do they control your franchise agreement, but they basically control you through the loan.”

 Certain personality types are best suited for franchising.
 Some entrepreneurs have an urge to follow their passion and do things their own way.
-Others are focused on achieving results in the most efficient way possible.
-Entrepreneurs who want to run their own establishment but are willing to follow direction work best in franchise systems, Bisio said.
+Others are focused on achieving results as efficiently as possible.
+Entrepreneurs who want to run their own establishment but are willing to follow direction work best in franchise systems.

 How can I open a franchise with no money?

 You most likely can’t open a franchise with no money.
 Potential franchisees should make sure they’re financially prepared to put a lot of money into the business.
 Although franchisees can take out small business loans to cover expenses, you should wait to open a franchise until you’ve built up your own savings.

 How does a franchise business model work?

 Franchisees use the business name, operating systems and branding of a franchiser to operate a business.
 Franchisees must make an upfront investment in the business and pay ongoing fees, such as royalties, to the franchiser.
 In some cases, franchisees may receive additional resources from franchisers, including training or marketing materials.